LLDevLab/lldevcpu/Readme.md

 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address and bits 21 – 18 are source registers address.
 Other bits are reserved.
 - Description: Adds source register's value to destination register's value and puts the result to destination register.
 - Example: add r0, r1
+- Status flags affected: Can affect carry, zero and negative flags

 ### Sub instruction